trothr/blog/Marilyn/2019/20191224-christmas-eve.md

 # Christmas Eve

-Need a verse for today.
+The verse for today is Psalm 34:4,5.

 Kids and I arrived in Columbus last night around 6:15.
 Martin went to meet a friend for dinner.